saramakishti/quote-generator/README.md

 # Quote Generator Application

-Use this app to generate random quotes by `when you know you know`
+Use this app to generate random quotes by `if you know you know`

 ## Commands to use